swsnu/swppfall2020/hw3/README.md

 Also, make sure to add TA(`kdh0102`) as your collaborator in the repository settings.

-Please put your React application files in the root folder (not inside another `hw3` or `skeleton` folder) appropriately.
 We automatize the grading process, so your homework may not be graded properly if your directory hierarchy doesn't look like this:

 ```